 Rahul Dholakia is an Indian film director, producer and screenwriter known for his extensive research and his fearless stories.

 After completing Masters degree in filmmaking from the New York Institute of Technology, Rahul went to become the production head of TV Asia USA.
-During the course, Rahul ventured into TV commercials and few documentaries which won him (Mention the Award) for stories on immigrant taxi drivers in New York and about Teenage parents.
+During the course, Rahul ventured into TV commercials and few documentaries like stories on immigrant taxi drivers in New York and about Teenage parents.
+He also won the 53rd National Film Award for Best Direction for movie Parzania.
 Rahul eventually branched out into commercial cinema with Kehta Hai Dil Baar Baar (2002), which was the first Hindi feature film to be shot entirely in the USA.

 With a 15-year career in the Hindi film industry, Rahul has earned a reputation for making realistic, hard-hitting films, often based on social issues that are rarely explored in commercial film.